tordnat/elevator-project/README.md

 `go run main.go --id myid --port myport`

-> This is not part of the specification, but is useful for testing
+> This is not part of the deployment, but is useful for testing (we use systemd for resetting our system from fail states)